 Following the Board Review, the Board, if necessary, agrees an action plan to improve the operation of the Board and its Committees.

 Moreover, in line with international best practices, the Eni Board, in determining the procedures for performing the Board Review, also assesses the possibility of conducting a peer review of the Directors, consisting in the evaluation by each Director of the individual contributions of the other Directors to the Board's work.
-The peer review, which has been conducted four times since 2011 and most recently in conjunction with the 2017 Board Review, is a major innovation among Italian listed companies.
+The peer review, which has been conducted four times in the past seven years and was carried out most recently in February 2018 in conjunction with the 2017 board review, is a best practice among Italian listed companies; Eni was among the first Italian companies to adopt it in 2012.